katja-cmd/katja-cmd.github.io/cmdline_course.md

 * Users, groups and file permissions
 * Working in a remote server

-The second week of this course included more navigating in the UNIX environment from the command line.
-Also connected to a remote system using SSH (secure shell protocol).
+The second week of this course included more navigating in the UNIX environment from the command line like copying files to another folders, creatings links to files, and how to remove folers f there is or is not contents.
+Also learned how to connect to a remote system using [SSH (secure shell protocol)](https://en.wikipedia.org/wiki/Secure_Shell).

 _New commands I learned this week:_